Lorenzo Tehau

 Lorenzo Tehau is a footballer from Tahiti currently playing for A.S.
-Central Sport.
+Central Sport as a forward or midfielder.
 He is the twin brother of Alvin Tehau, brother of Jonathan Tehau and cousin of Teaonui Tehau, all of them playing for Tahiti national football team.

 He represented his country in the 2009 FIFA U-20 World Cup and now is a full-time member of the Tahiti national football team.
 He was the top goalscorer for Tahiti in the 2012 OFC Nations Cup, where his national side won the tournament for the first time.